 Is rodent damage covered by homeowners insurance?

 Under a standard home insurance policy, damage to your dwelling, other structures and personal property will be covered up to policy limits if the damage was caused by covered perils.
 But you may be wondering: is rodent damage covered by homeowners insurance?
 Or does home insurance cover mice damage?
-The answer is usually no, as rodents are not considered a covered peril and thus the damage they cause is typically not covered by your home insurance policy, and that includes damage caused by mice.
+The answer is usually no, as rodents are not considered a covered peril and thus the damage they cause is typically not covered by your home insurance policy.
 But why isn’t it covered?
 Home insurance companies see rodent infestation as a “preventable loss,” or an issue that could be avoided with proper maintenance, standard inspections and preventive measures.

 Common damage caused by rats and other rodents

-Rodents and rats can cause extensive damage to your dwelling.
 Rodent teeth are harder than copper, iron, aluminum and lead, which allows them to chew through metal, PVC pipes, drywall, rock, aluminum siding, glass, cinder blocks, wood, plastic containers and many other household materials.
+As such, rodents and rats can cause extensive damage to your dwelling.
 If a rodent enters your home, you may have to pay hundreds or thousands of dollars to rectify any damage done to your walls, wires or pipes.

 When does homeowners insurance cover rat or rodent damage?